lschierer/RUT/packages/luke/20050629/choices-should-have-consequences.md

 ---

-title: Choices should have consequences
+title: "Choices should have consequences"
 date: 2005-06-29 14:24:19
 tags:
   -  politics-law